 Because the metabolites remain in your system for longer than the delta-9 THC does, most generic drug tests will look for the metabolites in your system.
 These metabolites can be tested for in urine, which is the most common method, in blood, saliva, and in hair follicles.
 However, to determine how long does delta-9 stay in your system, you’ll need to consider how much is taken, how frequently, and your metabolism, all of which will play a part in how long the metabolites remain in your system.

-Like other forms of delta-9 that are available for consumption, gummies will release delta-9 into your system.
+Like other forms of delta-9 that are available for consumption, delta 9 gummies will release traceable cannabinoids into your system.
 How long the compound or its metabolites remain in your system will depend very strongly on how often you partake in them and how much you use them as well as other factors.
-If you use very high doses several times a day, the metabolites will stay in your system much longer than if you use small amounts once or twice a week.
+If you use very high doses several times a day, the THC metabolites will stay in your system much longer than if you use small amounts once or twice a week.
 If you have a job that requires regular drug testing, you may want to consider alternatives to avoid positive drug tests.